rayanramoul/RayTerm/README.md

 and then run all the .sh scripts in that directory!

+### Setup Copilot :
+Copilot is already setup in the editor you just have to run the first time :
+:Copilot setup
+and
+:Copilot setup

 ### Neovim Keybinds :
 Reference  for Tutorial : https://ofirgall.github.io/learn-nvim/chapters/00-why-should-i-learn.html
 | Keybinding  | Description |